danielepic96/gba-flash-patcher/README.md

   ID is not recognized, the payload will fallback on AMD/JEDEC protocol.
-- **Added several new signatures**: since v1.5, the patcher covers most (if not all) EEPROM and SRAM signatures, if you find a game which doesn't hook all save function, feel free to open an Issue ticket.
+- **Added several new signatures**: since v1.5, the patcher covers most (if not all) EEPROM and SRAM signatures, if you find a game which doesn't hook all save functions, feel free to open an Issue ticket.